pillmuncher/yogic.cs/Glossary.md

 in the substitution environment.
 Like mathematical variables, they represent a single value and cannot be re-asigned another.

-**Modus Ponens**:
-A common rule of inference in logic.
-If you have a premise in the form "if A then B," and you know that A is true, you can infer that B is also true.

 **Monad**:
 A concept of Category Theory and a design pattern in Functional Preogramming.
 Monads are used for managing side effects and computations in a structured